HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 8. Operating Techniques and Procedures/section 8-1 Getting Started on HF.md

 chapter: "8"
 section: "8.1"
 questions: ["G2A01", "G2A02", "G2A03", "G2A04", "G2A05", "G2A06", "G2A07", "G2A09", "G2B07", "G2B08"]
-status: generated
+status: reviewed1
 ---

 ### Section 8.1: Getting Started on HF

-With your new General class privileges, you now have access to the fascinating world of High Frequency (HF) communications.
-Gone are the days when your contacts were limited to local repeaters or line-of-sight simplex.
-Now you can talk around the world using the ionosphere as your radio signal's natural relay.
-Let's explore the fundamentals of HF operation that will help you make successful contacts across the continent and around the globe.
+Picture this: It's 3 AM, and you're wide awake in your shack.
+The house is quiet, but your radio is alive with voices from halfway around the world.
+A station in Japan is calling CQ, their signal bouncing off the ionosphere and landing crystal clear in your receiver.
+With your new General class privileges, this isn't just a dream—it's Tuesday night.

+Welcome to HF, where the ionosphere becomes your personal worldwide repeater system.
+Unlike the predictable coverage of VHF/UHF, HF offers adventure.
+One moment the band seems dead, the next you're chatting with Antarctica.
+Let's unlock the secrets of successful HF operation.

 #### Understanding HF Voice Modes